 Top app developers will need to determine whether to develop a new device or piggyback by producing an app for an existing IoT device.

 According to a report by the Acquity Group, two-thirds of all consumers will have some IoT device within their homes by the year 2019.
 This includes connected devices like light bulbs, home appliances like refrigerators and dishwashers, and HVAC units and components like heaters, air conditioners, and thermostats.
-Additionally, they forecast that half of all consumers will own and user wearable tech.
-Gartner predicts that by the year 2020, the numbers of consumer, business, and industrial IoT devices will number 26 billion.
+They also forecast that half of all consumers will own and use wearable tech.
+Gartner predicts that by 2020, the number of consumers, business, and industrial IoT devices will be 26 billion.
 The IoT isn’t something that app developers can figure out next year or within the next five years.
 It’s here now, and it’s already impacting consumer and business markets.

 There are Both Pros & Cons in Jumping on the IoT Train